DeeboyEdx/speech2input/README.md

        type.py will recieve: "-v **it is a lovely day period mark**" (-v being the verbose flag) which it will then format the string nicely and simulate the key presses to type it out on your computer.  "**It is a lovely day.**"

     - within the "Listen for" field, the `*` is a throw-away catch-all.
-It's only purpose is for matching phrases, not for capturing text.
+It's only purpose is for matching miscellaneous phrases, not for capturing text.
 For example...
       1. You say: "*tell my computer to* lower the gosh darn **volume to 20 percent**"
       1. Push2Run will match and throw away "lower the gosh darn".
       1. And pass long "**volume to 20 percent**" to the script.